blinklabs-io/docker-cardano-node/README.md

 The above uses Docker's built in supervisor to restart a container which fails for any reason.
 This will also cause the container to automatically restart after a host reboot, so long as Docker is configured to start on boot.
-The current default configuration for mainnet does not enable P2P, so we override the configuration with the shipped `p2p-config.json` and its accompanying `p2p-topology.json` to enable it.
+We set variables to configure a block producer and pass the paths to the 3 keys we need.
 Our node's persistent data and client communication socket are mapped to `/src/cardano/node-db` and `/src/cardano/node-ipc` on the host, respectively.
 This allows for running applications directly on the host which may need access to these.
+We also map `/src/cardano/node-keys` on the host to a path within the container to support running as a block producer.
 Last, we add mapping the host's port 12798 to the container 12798, which is the port for exposing the node's metrics in Prometheus format, for monitoring.

 This mode of operation allows configuring multiple facets of the node using